package-url/purl-spec/README.rst

   - The default repository is `pypi.python.org`
   - PyPi treats '-' and '_' as the same character and is not case sensitive.
-    Therefore a Pypi package `name` should be lowercased and underscore '_' replaced with a dash '-'
+    Therefore a Pypi package `name` must be lowercased and underscore '_' replaced with a dash '-'
   - TBD: we could specify a `format` `qualifiers` `key` to specify a package format with values of `egg`, `wheel` , `sdist`, `exe` or may be a file